 Note: Contact your U.S. embassy or consulate for further tuberculosis exam instructions.

-Immigration and Nationality Act and the Centers for Disease Control and Prevention require the following vaccines that you must have;
+Immigration and Nationality Act and the Centers for Disease Control and Prevention require the following vaccines;

 - Measles, rubella, and mumps